Forbidden Evil (album)

-Album information
+Background and recording

 Forbidden Evil was produced by Doug Caldwell and John Cuniberti, best known for working with Joe Satriani, at Alpha & Omega Recording, Studio 245 (both located in San Francisco) and Prairie Sun Recording in Cotati.
 The album's recording sessions took place in mostly 1988.

 The album features future Slayer drummer Paul Bostaph and three of the songs were co-written by Robb Flynn, who later played with Vio-lence and Machine Head – although he never played on the album.

-As of 2009, it is the only forbidden album to feature guitarist Glen Alvelais, who left in 1989 and would later join Testament (which had also featured Bostaph).
+As of 2009, it is the only Forbidden album to feature guitarist Glen Alvelais, who left in 1989 and would later join Testament (which had also featured Bostaph).
 He was replaced by Tim Calvert, who would remain with the band until their breakup in 1997.

 The title track was covered by Temple of Blood on their 2008 release Overlord.